 How long does a Shopify to WooCommerce migration take?

-Will my SEO traffic drop?
+Will my SEO traffic drop after migrating?

-Do customer passwords transfer?
+Do customer passwords transfer from Shopify?

-Can I keep my Shopify theme design?
+Can you keep your Shopify theme design?